Dental Implants Prescott, AZ

 During the surgery, you will be kept comfortable and the site will be totally numb.
-At Advanced Dental Center, we offer a variety of anesthesia types including IV sedation to help you get the work you need done comfortably.
-Any post-op soreness that you may have can typically be controlled with over the counter pain medications.
+At Advanced Dental Center, we offer a variety of anesthesia types including IV sedation to help you get the work you need to be done comfortably.
+Any post-op soreness that you may have can typically be controlled with over-the-counter pain medications.
 We will be sure to give you detailed pain control instructions before your surgery.

 Do I need bone grafting?

 It is not uncommon for patients to require bone grafting to build up the jaw before a dental implant can be placed.
 This is especially true for patients who were missing a tooth for an extended amount of time, during which the jawbone deteriorated.

 How can implants help people who are missing most of their teeth?

 For patients who are missing a full arch of teeth (or close to that amount), we often recommend a procedure called implant supported dentures.
 This treatment features a set of permanent dentures attached to four dental implants (per arch).

 Dental Implants Reviews